 Unless you and your landlord agree to a longer time, the court can’t give you more than 7 days to move.
 If you don’t leave the landlord can ask the sheriff to help evict you.
-The sheriff delivers a "writ of recovery" to your home and you will have only 24 hours to move out.
+The sheriff delivers a "writ of recovery" to your home and you could have only 24 hours to move out.

 The writ is given to you AFTER you lose the court case.
 This paper is very different from the summons and eviction complaint you got for the eviction case.The sheriff does not have to give the writ to you in person.They can just leave it in a place where you will see it, like on your front door.
 There is usually a time written on the writ paper.
 That is the time it was left.

 Yes.
 But they have to follow rules.
 For example, they can’t tell you to leave right away.
 If you pay rent monthly, the landlord can give you a written notice asking you to leave at the end of the next month.
 This means if the landlord gives you notice in June, you have until July 31st to move out.
 If you don’t pay rent because it’s a family situation or a domestic partnership, your landlord needs to give you 3 months’ notice.
 They don’t have to give you a reason.